Every day we’re staging a non-stop, action-packed programme for the whole family to enjoy.

 An explosion of floral colour and contemporary crafts

-The Crafts & Gardening Pavilion will be our largest temporary structure measuring some 11,815 sq metres, bigger than a Premier League football pitch!
+The Westcountry Crafts & Gardening Pavilion is our largest temporary structure measuring some 11,815 sq metres, bigger than a Premier League football pitch!

-This giant marquee will be home to lots of Westcountry crafts, floral art and gardening competitions.
+This giant marquee is home to lots of Westcountry crafts, floral art and gardening competitions.

 Just step inside and be assailed by the colour, scents and interest which can only be found in Devon’s best garden nurseries and craft workshops.